Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

 \subsubsection{Location Uncertainty}

 \rref{model:positionuncertainty} introduces location uncertainty.
-It adds a location measurement $\hat{p}_r$ before the control decisions are made such that the controller only bases its decisions on the most recent location measurement $\hat{p}_r$, which can deviate from the true location $p_r$.
-This location measurement may deviate from the real position $p_r$ by no more than the symbolic parameter $\Delta_p$, cf. \eqref{eq:ups:1}.
-The measured location $\hat{p}_r$ is used in all control decisions of the robot (\eg, in \eqref{eq:ups:3-2} to compute whether or not it is safe to change the curve), while the robot's physical motion is still computed on the symbolic real position $p_r$.
+It adds a location measurement $\hat{\pr}$ before the control decisions are made such that the controller only bases its decisions on the most recent location measurement $\hat{\pr}$, which can deviate from the true location $\pr$.
+This location measurement may deviate from the real position $\pr$ by no more than the symbolic parameter $\Delta_p \geq 0$, cf. \eqref{eq:ups:1}.
+The measured location $\hat{\pr}$ is used in all control decisions of the robot (\eg, in \eqref{eq:ups:3-2} to compute whether or not it is safe to change the curve).
+The robot's physical motion still follows the real position $\pr$ even if the controller does not know it.

 \begin{model}[h] {Passive safety despite location uncertainty, extends \rref{model:dynamicwindowpassive}} \end{model}